Itsshreyagarg/HRNewslineAI/README.md

 ```

 ## Contact
-For any questions or inquiries, please contact the project maintainers at shreya.garg754@gmail.com.
+For any questions or inquiries, please contact the project maintainer:
+- Name: Shreya Garg
+- Email: shreyagarg754@gmail.com
+- GitHub: Itsshreyagarg